 Francis was called to the Bar in 2007 at the Inner Temple.
 He practised first as a solicitor and then as a solicitor-advocate before returning to the Bar in 2013.
-He has a broad and diverse range of legal practice experience gained through working for several law firms in London, the North East, and the East Midlands as well as a Nationwide Chambers.
+He has a broad and diverse range of legal practice experience gained through working for several law firms in London, the Northeast, and the East Midlands, as well as at a Nationwide Chambers.

 Prior to coming to the Bar, Francis trained as a clinical neuropsychologist and neuroscientist at several internationally renowned research centres.
-These include the Institute of Psychiatry (King’s College, London) Mount Sinai Medical Centre (New York), the Robarts Research Institute (London Ontario, Canada) and the ATR Human Information Processing Research Lab (Kyoto Japan).
+These include the Institute of Psychiatry (King’s College, London), Mount Sinai Medical Centre (New York), the Robarts Research Institute (London Ontario, Canada) and the ATR Human Information Processing Research Laboratory (Kyoto, Japan).
 He has been the recipient of many scholarships and fellowships throughout his career.
-His last faculty appointment to the Department of Psychiatry and Behavioural Neuroscience in the medical school at Wayne State University Detroit, Michigan.
+His last faculty appointment was to the Department of Psychiatry and Behavioural Neuroscience in the Medical School at Wayne State University Detroit, Michigan.

 Before undertaking his career in the neurosciences, Francis was recruited by the London Metropolitan Police Service.
 He served as an operational police officer and undertook general and specialist work.